 By supporting your adrenal glands, you can improve the communication of the entire OAT system.
 Of course, having adrenal testing will help ensure you are providing the right kind of support with targeted therapies, but bringing in a little help from adaptogen herbs can get you a head start.

-Here are a 3 of my favorite adaptogenic herbs to use when women are struggling with their hormones.
+Here are a 3 of my favorite adaptogenic herbs to use when women are struggling with their hormones and ovarian fatigue.

 3 Adaptogenic Herbs You Should Know About

-The endurance herb, helps reduce the effects of stress and improves resiliency.
+Known as the endurance herb, Rhodiola reduce the effects of stress and thyroid issues and improves resiliency.
 Aim for approximately 200 mg daily of a standardized herb containing 3% total rosavins.
 Rhodiola should not be taken if there is a history of bipolar disorder.

 The focus herb, Eleuthero increases concentration, energy and reduces insomnia.
 It also helps build muscle and increases mental alertness.
 Aim for about 1/8 tsp of solid extract 1-3 times daily.
 Eleuthero should not be taken if you have high blood pressure.
 Take this herb before noon to ensure a restful night of sleep.